Vehrik/FarOut/Characters/3-Traits.md

     after it applies its effects

-    The Integrity of a Trait's products are reduced by 1 whenever they are Challenged, but the Integrity is reduced to 0 if they are overcome by an oppossing Challenge.
+    The Integrity of a Trait's products are reduced by 1 whenever they are Challenged, but the Integrity is reduced to 0 if they met with a Challenge higher than their Integrity.
 The Trait's products are destroyed and rendered useless if its Integrity is reduced to 0.
 Traits with constructive properties like Core Boost automatically lose 1 point of Integrity at the beginning of every round.

     You must designate the product's Form as either gas, liquid, or solid.
 Creatures are able to interact with any substances with Integrity in